Freq-Out/airtime-playout/README.md

 | 23:27:20        | Title Powa  	| Babar Tist    | Anal Bum      |
 | 23:24:49        | Patrack       | Anar Tist     | Bootleg       |

-Once you have your table, skin it as you like.
+Once you have your table, skin it as you like (CSS, JS etc.).